Recreational Flying at Adelaide Biplanes

 WHAT ABOUT THE THEORY?

-Theory for the Recreational Licence is fairly basic, but important.
+Theory for the Recreational Certificate is fairly basic, but important.
 We will help you through it and give you all the right pointers to be able to pass the in house Basic Aeronautical Knowledge, or BAK exam.
 However, you will have to be prepared to read and study the appropriate text books in your own time.
 You can purchase all the necessary publications from us at Adelaide Biplanes.

 FORMAT OF THE LESSONS